harness/developer-hub/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-java-kotlin-scala.md

 ### Container Registry and Image

+The build environment must have the necessary binaries for the **Run Tests** step to execute your test commands.
+Depending on the stage's build infrastructure, **Run Tests** steps can use binaries that exist in the build environment or pull an image, such as a public or private Docker image, that contains the required binaries.

 The **Container Registry** is a Harness container registry connector, such as a Docker Hub connector, that has the image you want Harness to use when running your test commands .

-The **Image** is the FQN (fully-qualified name) or artifact name of a Docker image that contains the binaries necessary to run the commands in this step, such as `python:latest`.
+The **Image** is the FQN (fully-qualified name) or artifact name of a Docker image that contains the binaries necessary to run the commands in this step, such as `maven:3.8-jdk-11`.
 Include the tag; if you don't include a tag, Harness uses the `latest` tag.

 You can use any Docker image from any Docker registry, including Docker images from private registries.
 Different container registries require different name formats: